-Differential susceptibility to environmental influences summarizes the observations that some individuals are disproportionately more susceptible to both negative and positive environmental conditions.
-It explains why people react different to apparently same environment1.
+Differential susceptibility to environmental influence summarizes the observations that some individuals are disproportionately more susceptible to both negative and positive environmental conditions.
+It explains why people react differently to apparently the same environment1.

-Individuals with heightened susceptibility are more plastic or malleable.
-They are more sensitive to both adverse and beneficial experiences.
-This enhanced sensitivity to environmental influences can result in enduring developmental changes2.
+According to the differential susceptibility hypothesis, individuals with heightened susceptibility are more plastic or malleable.
+They are more sensitive to both beneficial and adverse experiences, especially in early childhood3.
+This enhanced sensitivity can result in enduring changes in youth development4.

-Susceptibility to environmental influences is rooted in the biology of the nervous system.
-But besides neurobiology, experiences during the early years also play a role in determining individual differences in susceptibility3.
+This vulnerability is rooted in the biology of the nervous system.
+But besides neurobiology, adverse conditions during the early years (e.g. early child care) also play an important role5.

 Diathesis Stress Model vs Differential Susceptibility Hypothesis

-The Differential Susceptibility Hypothesis differs from the Dual-Risk Model in how some susceptible individuals are not just more vulnerable to negative conditions, but they are more plastic to both positive and negative environments.
+The differential-susceptibility hypothesis differs from the diathesis-stress model in how susceptible individuals are not just more vulnerable to negative environmental factors but to both positive and negative ones.

 The Origin of Developmental Theories

 Both supportive and adverse childhood environments have been part of human experience throughout our history.
 From an evolutionary perspective, differential susceptibility allows the human species to adapt to both kinds of contexts9.

 Two different hypotheses have emerged to interpret the existence of differential susceptibility.
 One possible explanation comes from the differential-susceptibility theory.

 DST, proposed by Jay Belsky at the University of California, Davis, suggests that developmental plasticity is based on evolutionary biology and natural selection.